 - Dutch Apple Pie

-Because of the amount of dough this recipe makes, I prefer to make it in a stand mixer for convenience, but you can use a hand-held electric mixer or muscle power and a whisk, and your cookies will come out fantastically well.
+- Because of the amount of dough this recipe makes, I prefer to make it in a stand mixer for convenience, but as you can see from the recipe video, you can use a hand-held electric mixer or muscle power and a whisk, and your cookies will come out fantastically well.

 Peanut Butter Oatmeal Cookies